paul-hammant/tbd/content/continuous-integration/index.md

 habits to ensure everything going to that shared place many times a day was of high enough quality, and for the CI server to merely verify that quality, nightly.

-CI as we know it today, was championed by Kent Beck, as one of the practices he included in "Extreme Programming"{{< ext url="https://en.wikipedia.org/wiki/Extreme_programming" >}}
+CI as we know it today was championed by Kent Beck, as one of the practices he included in "Extreme Programming"{{< ext url="https://en.wikipedia.org/wiki/Extreme_programming" >}}
 in the mid-nineties.
 Certainly in 1996, on the famous 'Chrysler Comprehensive Compensation System' (C3) project{{< ext url="https://en.wikipedia.org/wiki/Chrysler_Comprehensive_Compensation_System" >}} that Kent had all